santiagobarreda/brms_tools/docs/week-1.md

 ## Posterior distributions

-The combination of probability distributions is quite simple conceptually: you just multiply the values of the distributions at each x-axis location, and the result is the new curve.
-In the example below, I combine several sets of probability distributions, showing the effects of variations in priors and likelihoods.
+The combination of probability distributions is straightforward conceptually: you just multiply the values of the distributions at each x-axis location, and the result is the new curve.
+In the figure below (code at end of chapter), I combine several sets of probability distributions, showing the effects of variations in priors and likelihoods.
 In each plot, I scale all densities so that they have the same y axis range to make the figures interpretable, but this does not affect any of the points I make below.

 In the top panel, I plot the likelihood function for $\mu$ given a sample of size 5 with a mean of 220 Hz.
 I show what happens when I combine this with a relatively weak but very different prior: the standard deviation is the same as our f0 data, however the mean is much higher (250 Hz).
 With only 5 data points the likelihood already dominates the posterior, though the prior distribution is exerting a pull.